Sindri-Labs/sindri-js/README.md

 ## Using the Sindri CLI

+This section provides the essentials to get started with the CLI.
+The [Sindri CLI Quickstart](https://sindri-labs.github.io/docs/getting-started/cli/) goes into more detail on each of these steps and is the recommended way to get started.

 ### Installation

 The Sindri CLI tool is available as an NPM package and can be installed with the following command: